iqqy-x/iqqy-x/README.md

 # Hi there, I'm Brilliant Akhmad Assiddiqqy 👋

-I'm a Computer Science student at Brawijaya University with a deep interest in **Robotics** and **Artificial Intelligence**.
+I'm a Computer Engineering student at Brawijaya University with a deep interest in **Robotics** and **Artificial Intelligence**.
 Currently, I'm the Person in Charge of Programming for the ROBOTIIK Quadcopter team, where I focus on building autonomous systems.

 📫 **Connect with me:**
 - **Email:** [akhmdashdq@gmail.com](mailto:akhmdashdq@gmail.com)